OkelleyDevelopment/tekton/README.md

     - This can be automated via other scripting means (Bash, Python, Go, etc).
 2. Snippet files with an array in the `prefix` field (even if it is just one) will convert all the snippets in the file to then have their snippets inserted into an array too.
     - From testing, this doesn't seem to impact performance at all in terms of the snippets loading in the snippet loading tooling.
+    - At this time, I also can't do a whole lot here.

 3. Currently do not sort Snipmate snippets.
+    - This one will more than likely be the next thing I add

 ---